 Legacy systems in healthcare such as in Electronic Health Records (EHRs) and Electronic Medical Records (EMRs) software companies want to convince you that you must keep paying subscription fees to maintain access to your facility’s legacy data.
 The truth is the information is yours.
 Learn how to easily extract legacy data and transfer it into an easily accessible format.

-An EHR/EMR that is retired becomes a legacy system if you continue to use it to extract data for release of information and continuity of care.
+An EHR/EMR that is retired becomes a legacy system if you continue to use it to extract data for the release of information and continuity of care.
 Legacy data is any data that is not transferred to the new platform.
 Storing legacy data in obsolete legacy EHR systems present several dangers to security and data integrity.

 • System integrity.
 Legacy systems still require yearly contract fees but the archaic platform will likely no longer receive ongoing upgrades.
 The original software developers might not be at the company, and even if they are, they are working on the most recent version, not an old system.
-This means the integrity of your entire system and its data are in jeopardy of cyber attacks or hardware failure.
+This means the integrity of your entire system and its data are in jeopardy of cyber-attacks or hardware failure.

 • Access to information.
 You know passwords can be lost, new staff are not trained on the old system or the prehistoric hardware may be housed at a different location.
 These conditions make audits and legal requests for information an administrative nightmare.
 With laws requiring access to information for up to 10 years, you must be able to quickly access archived information.

 • Patient care.
 Although this is technically access to information also, the entire reason your healthcare facilities exist is to help patients.
 If the information is limited to someone who has the password and access to the system, the patient sitting in the exam room suffers (or sues!).